-This study uses the documentation method as a means of collecting data.
-The documentation method is done by collecting financial statements of infrastructure companies through the IDX official website and the PT Mirae Asset Sekuritas database during 2015-2017.
-Data is then processed to produce an overview related to the research variables.
+The data were taken by means of documentation method.
+It was done by collecting financial statements of infrastructure companies on the IDX official website and the PT Mirae Asset Sekuritas database during 2015-2017.
+They were then processed to produce an overview related to the research variables.